 An OCSP response is always sent and signed by the OCSP responder.
-A trusting party must verify the signature under the OCSP response with the system certificate which accompanies the OCSP response.
-This system certificate is issued by the same Certification Authority (CA) as the CA that has issued the certificate of which the status is being requested.
+A trusting party must verify the signature under the OCSP response with the system certificate

 The information issued via the OCSP responder may be more up-to-date than the information communicated via the CRL.
 This is only the case if a revocation has taken place and the regular renewal of the CRL has not yet occurred.